-Newburyport Public Schools is pleased to provide parents/guardians access to their students' records online through the X2 Aspen Family Portal.
+Newburyport Public Schools is pleased to provide parents/guardians access to their students' records online through the Aspen Family Portal.

-With the X2 Aspen Family Portal parents/guardians will have access to student attendance, contact information, grades, homework assignments, and schedules (available information depends on your child's grade level).
-In the future we will be taking steps to provide additional information through the portal.
+With the Aspen Family Portal parents/guardians will have access to student attendance, contact information, grades, homework assignments, schedules and homeroom teachers when available (available information depends on your child's grade level).

-If you do not have a Family Portal User Name and Password please email:
+If you do not have a Family Portal User Name and Password please email: aspen@newburyport.k12.ma.us and indicate that you need a Family Portal Account and include the following information:

-rt-x2@rt.newburyport.k12.ma.us

-Indicate that you need a Family Portal Account and include the following information: